Sober bars are not a new concept, but they get more popular every year.

 - Discovering new hobbies and ways to connect

-Recent polls find 50% of American adults stating that they’re trying to limit alcohol consumption.
-The same Nielsen study found that even more millennials — 66% — are sober curious.
+What is the target audience of a sober bar?
+The target audience of a sober bar can is anyone looking to reduce alcohol consumption and still be social.
+Recent polls find 50% of American adults state that they’re trying to limit alcohol consumption.
+The same Nielsen study found that 66% of millennials are sober curious.

 Sans Bar — Austin, TX (and multiple pop-ups)

-Sans Bar started as a pop-up business serving “hand crafted zero-proof cocktails” in Austin, Texas.
-Now, they are a permanent fixture in the trendy city’s nightlife scene.
+Sans Bar started as a pop-up business serving “hand-crafted zero-proof cocktails” in Austin, Texas.
+Now, they’re a permanent fixture in the trendy city’s nightlife scene.

-Sans Bar even offers alcohol-free party hosting classes, teaching you how to have a great time without the hangover.
+Sans Bar even offers alcohol-free party hosting classes, teaching you how to have a great time without a hangover.